 Targets can help alert you about how much you need to fund other categories.
 I’ve added a weekly target to groceries, because I want to be reminded that I need to budget that amount for groceries.

 To create spending and savings targets, just click on the category, select “Create Target” and decide how much money you need and by when.
-You can choose to create three types of targets:
+You can choose to create four major types of targets:

 Now as you do this, you may find that for some of your categories, you have no idea how much to budget.
 Don’t worry about that.
 Just guess.
 Most people guess when they get started; you’re starting a budget, not chiseling commandments into stone.
 You can always make changes later.